Our Setup · 2026

 61 megapixels.
 Full frame.
 Fits in a sling bag.

-Emphasize this is THE landscape/travel workhorse.
+This is the landscape and travel workhorse.
 61MP sensor from A7RV in compact body.
-Resolution means you can crop aggressively in post.
+Switch to APS-C crop mode and the 61MP sensor still delivers 26MP - identical to a dedicated APS-C body - while giving every lens 1.5x more effective reach.
+No second body needed, no lens change, no quality compromise.
 Not the fastest AF, not the best video - but for landscapes, golden hour, National Park panoramas, nothing comes close.

 Sensor61 MP Full Frame